 Where at the date of death a spouse is not an invalid, but is suffering from a disability that results in a substantial impairment of earning capacity, the Board may, having regard to the degree of disability or the extent of impairment of earning capacity, pay the spouse a proportion of the compensation that would have been payable if the spouse had been an invalid.

-Calculation of Compensation - Surviving Spouse 50 Years or Older or Invalid an invalid,
+2. Calculation of Compensation - Surviving Spouse 50 Years or Older or Invalid is calculated as the difference between:

 The monthly payment for a surviving spouse who, at the date of the worker's death, is either: